peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

  Returns the absolute value of this rational number, that is, a number with the same value as this one but as a nonnegative number.
 * `ERational Add​(int v)`<br>
- Returns the sum of a rational number and a 32-bit signed integer.
+ Adds this arbitrary-precision rational number and a 32-bit signed integer and returns the result.
 * `ERational Add​(long v)`<br>
- Returns the sum of a rational number and a 64-bit signed integer.
+ Adds this arbitrary-precision rational number and a 64-bit signed integer and returns the result.
 * `ERational Add​(ERational otherValue)`<br>
- Adds two rational numbers.
+ Adds this arbitrary-precision rational number and another arbitrary-precision rational number and returns the result.
 * `int compareTo​(int intOther)`<br>
  Compares the mathematical value of an arbitrary-precision rational number with that of this instance.